Anika Noni Rose: 2020s

 During the COVID-19 pandemic lockdown of 2020, Rose created a weekly series, Bedtime Stories for the Littles, where she read bedtime stories to small children to help ease their fear during the lockdown.
 Rose said, "I love reading to kids, and I wanted to give our little people something soft and soothing in this very jarring moment in time.
 I thought a bedtime story would be the perfect way.
 I can give my voice to the ones who know it best, without anyone leaving home."
 She also said that she wanted to help children act silly, use their imaginations, and find a love of books that Rose said she had as a child.
 As one of the stories in the series, Rose chose the Princess and the Frog book "Tiana's Growing Experiment."

 In 2020, Rose starred in the Netflix musical Jingle Jangle: A Christmas Journey playing Jessica Jangle.
 Rose applauded the film's portrayal of black and brown professionals in an English Victorian setting.
 In 2021, she played in the Netflix limited series Maid and in the Amazon horror-series Them.
 Between 2022 and 2023, she acted as Naomi Cole on Showtime series Let the Right One In and returned to voice the character of Tiana in Disney special film Once Upon a Studio and series Lego Disney Princess: The Castle Quest.

 In 2024, she returned to acting in the theater after four years, playing the role of Elena in the Lincoln Center Theatre revival of the Anton Chekov play Uncle Vanya at the Vivian Beaumont Theatre.
 The same year Rose worked as a voice actress in season two of SuperKitties, where she voiced Cat Burglar's country cousin Sassy, and in Barry Jenkins' film Mufasa: The Lion King as Afia, being nominated at the 56th NAACP Image Awards for her performance.
+In 2025, she had a voice cameo as the “Squeal of Fortune” in the Disney animated film Zootopia 2.